PE & Outdoor Learning

 Responsibility – Our ethos at Brampton Ellis Primary School is very much on working together as a team.
 It is our intention to allow children to develop their leadership skills where they are responsible for supporting peers and younger children during playtimes and lessons.
 Children are also given opportunity to make their voices heard and influence whole school sport activities.

 Resilience – Our PE curriculum is broad and progressive allowing the children to experience and build on previous skills, knowledge and understanding.
 It is our intention to build each pupil’s resilience and determination with all they do by setting individual goals and developing their confidence through trying new sports and physical challenges.

-Every class is timetabled to receive 2 hours of high-quality PE teaching every week.
+Every class is timetabled to receive 2 sessions of high-quality PE teaching every week.